May 23, 2026

 View from the Cordell Hull Building from Rep. Mike Sparks office in Suite 532

 As we hit the Nashville city limits, I could see the alternator giving out.
-After the show, we emerged to a car with a dead battery and no headlights.
+After the show, we walked to a car with a dead battery and no headlights.
 We braved the drive home on a version of I-24 that was far more primitive than it is now—no streetlights, just the moonlight and a prayer that the Camaro would keep rolling.
 I distinctly recall one of the guys screaming like a little girl as we drove the off-ramp onto Sam Ridley Parkway.
 I wish I could remember who those guys were.

 I’ll often post a few pictures on Facebook and get a flood of comments and folks sharing memories: